LLADRÓ The World of Lladró

 The origins - 1950

-The history of Lladró began in the 1950s, when three brothers, Juan, José and Vincent Lladró, started making ceramic plates, vases and figures.
-The working techniques and the creation of floral elements, which are still present today, distinguish the virtuosity of the company.
+Lladró's history began in the 1950s, when three brothers, Juan, José and Vincent Lladró, started making ceramic plates, vases and figures.
+The working techniques and the creation of floral elements, which are still used today, distinguish the virtuosity of the company.

-Each decade presents distinctive elements that mark the evolution of Lladró.
+Each decade features distinctive elements that represent Lladró's evolution.

-In the 1960s, the brand was distinguished by its elongated lines and increasingly complex and dynamic pieces.
-It also pioneered the innovative single firing technique in the same period.
-Also in 1965 he entered the American market, bringing his porcelain to a completely new public.
+The brand was distinguished in the 1960s by its elongated lines and increasingly complex and dynamic pieces.
+During the same time period, it also pioneered the innovative single firing technique.
+In 1965, he also entered the American market, introducing his porcelain to a completely new audience.

 The 1970s were dedicated to creativity, experimentation and international recognition.
 It was during this period that the brand developed increasingly ambitious projects.